 Make the lemon ricotta sauce

-To a large mixing bowl, add ricotta, grated parmesan, olive oil, grated lemon zest, grated nutmeg, salt, and black pepper.
+To a large mixing bowl, add ricotta, grated parmesan, olive oil, grated lemon zest, grated nutmeg, salt, black pepper, and a ladleful of pasta cooking water.

 Whisk well until the sauce is smooth and the ingredients well combined.